 In June, 2018, the FASB published new accounting standards for contributions.
 As nonprofits receive the bulk of their support from donors, these new practices will affect them the most.
-The new non-profit accounting rules will not only influence how contributions are represented on financial statements but also how a nonprofit's supporters will view the company's financial stability.
+The new non-profit tax planning rules will not only influence how contributions are represented on financial statements but also how a nonprofit's supporters will view the company's financial stability.

 The FASB report, entitled, "Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made", covers the topic of the difference between contributions and exchanges.
 It also addresses the issue of how to record a conditional contribution.
 Nonprofits need to understand these new accounting standards to ascertain that bookkeeping entries, financial reporting and notes are in order.

 - Timing - As Contributions and exchanges are reported differently, the accounting period may be different for each of them.
 Unconditional Contributions are acknowledged when they are received while exchanges require goods or services to be delivered before they are recorded.

 - Classification - Once it is ruled as a contribution, if a gift is designated as restricted by the supporter, it should be categorized as such or a determination made if it is merely a barrier.
 The report does not give a definition of barrier but rather uses indicators.
 These indicators are: measurable barriers, limited recipient discretion as to the activity, and stipulations.
 Recipients may want to read the full report for a more comprehensive explanation.
 When it is deemed a barrier, the conditions must be met before the contribution can be recorded as revenue and expense.